A second order differential equation for a point charged particle: Introduction

-{\bf Notation.} $M$ will be a four dimensional spacetime manifold. $TM$ is the tangent bundle of $M$ and $\eta$ is the Minkowski metric with signature $(-1,1,1,1)$.
+{\bf Notation.} In this paper $M$ is the four dimensional spacetime manifold. $TM$ is the tangent bundle of $M$ and $\eta$ is a fixed background Lorenztian metric defined on $M$, although by practical purposes we will often assume that $\eta$ is the Minkowski metric with signature $(-1,1,1,1)$.
 The null cone bundle of $\eta$ is $\hat{\pi}:NC\to M$.
 Local coordinates on $M$ are denoted by $(x^0,x^1,x^2,x^3)$ or simply by $x^{\mu}$.
-We will find useful to identify points by its coordinate, since we are working on single homeomorphic open domains to $R^4$.
-Natural coordinates on $TM$ and $NC$ are denoted as $(x,y)$.
-Further notation will be introduced in later {\it sections}, {\it Appendix A} and {\it Appendix B}.
+It will be useful to identify notation for points and coordinates, since we are working open domains of $M$ homeomorphic to $\mathbb{R}^4$ and we are considering local properties of the dynamical systems.
+Natural coordinates on $TM$ and $NC$ are denoted by $(x,y)$.
+For the notation and basic definitions of jet bundle theory we refer to {\it Appendix} A. In this work we have use natural units where the speed of light in vacuum is $c=1$.